 When your seedlings have two or more sets of leaves and are large enough to handle, it’s time to give them more room.
-This is known as ‘pricking out.’

-Water the seedlings an hour or so before pricking out to make the roots easier to separate.
+1.Water the seedlings an hour before pricking out to make the roots easier to separate.

-Place the seedlings in a light, frost-free place to grow on.
+8. Place the seedlings in a light, frost-free place to grow on.

 Once the seeds are pricked out, it’s a good idea to read our how-to pot up seedlings guide.